MIC-DKFZ/cmdint/Readme.md

 * Notifications via telegram messenger

-#### Minimal example
+#### Examples
-How to log a command and what the log looks like (much more in the examples folder):
+This is a minimal example how to log a command and what the log looks like.
+ More and more complex examples can be in the [examples folder](https://github.com/MIC-DKFZ/cmdint/tree/master/examples).
 ```
 # Import our logging module
 from cmdint import CmdInterface